colebaril/Mosquito_Metagenomics/README.md

 Cole Baril, Bryan J. Cassone.
 Metatranscriptomic analysis of common mosquito vector species in the Canadian Prairies. *bioRxiv* 2023.08.15.553461; doi: https://doi.org/10.1101/2023.08.15.553461

-This repository contains code and workflow for analyzing, summarizing, visualizing and tabulating mosquito metagenomics CLC Genomics Workbench BLAST results files.
+This repository contains code and workflows for analyzing, summarizing, visualizing and tabulating mosquito metagenomics CLC Genomics Workbench BLAST results files.
+This repository also contains links to raw files and publication quality figures.

 # Tables